ChandlerEx/Projects/SoilMonitor/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/HjDUlzzIptQ/0.jpg)](https://www.youtube.com/watch?v=HjDUlzzIptQ)

 ## What It Is
-A small soil moisture monitor with an integrated LiPo battery and rechargability built in.
-It has an OLED display showing battery charge, moisture percentage, and whether to water or not, making it simple for any succulent owner to stradd
+A small soil moisture monitor with an integrated LiPo battery and rechargeability built in.
+It has an OLED display showing battery charge, moisture percentage, and whether to water or not, it is compact and dead-simple for plant lovers who just want to know when to water.

 ## Photos
 Soil Monitor in Use<br>